iifl-logo

 f) Discussed with appropriate senior management and evaluated managements underlying key assumptions in estimating the provisions.

-g) Assessed managements est?mate of the possible outcome of the disputed non tax cases and relied on the management judgments in such cases.
+g) Assessed managements estimate of the possible outcome of the disputed non tax cases and relied on the management judgments in such cases.

-6. The Banks Board of Directors is responsible for the preparation of the other information.
-The other information comprises the Corporate Governance report (but does not include the Standalone Financial Statements and our auditors report thereon) which we obtained at the time of issue of this auditors report and Directors Report, Key Financial Indicators and Shareholders Information, which is expected to be made available to us after that date.
+5. The Banks Board of Directors is responsible for the preparation of the other information.
+The other information comprises the Corporate Governance report (but does not include the Standalone Financial Statements and our auditors report thereon) which we obtained at the time of issue of this auditors report.
+The Directors Report is expected to be made available to us after the date of this report.

 In connection with our audit of the Standalone Financial Statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the Standalone Financial Statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.